oasci/pitt-biosc1540-2024s/biosc1540/syllabus/policies.md

 ## Statement on classroom recording

-To ensure the free and open discussion of ideas, students may not record classroom lectures, discussions and/or activities without the advance written permission of the instructor, and any such recording properly approved in advance can be used solely for the student’s private use.
+To ensure the free and open discussion of ideas, students may not record classroom lectures, discussions and/or activities without the advance written permission of the instructor, and any such recording properly approved in advance can be used solely for the student's private use.